insqu/sc/README.md

 Project created
 See the README.md file for some example tasks you can run
 ```
-You can read the `README.md` file in any way you like\ One suggestion is to use vim:
+You can read the `README.md` file in any way you like\
+One suggestion is to use vim:
 ```sh
 vim README.md
 ```
-For those unfamiliar with Vim (or Vi), it can be a little confusing at first\ You may want to look up Vim on a search engine to find commands, but for now it is sufficent to simply read the file _with your eyes_, and when you have absorbed it use `:q` to exit out of the vim environment
+For those unfamiliar with Vim (or Vi), it can be a little confusing at first\
+You may want to look up Vim on a search engine to find commands, but for now it is sufficent to simply read the file _with your eyes_, and when you have absorbed it enter `:q` to exit out of the vim environment

 It is a good opportunity to try the commands in the the `README.md` file, and take a look at the outputs you get

 ## Task 1
-Run the command `npx hardhat test`\
+Run `npx hardhat test`\
-Then take a look in the test directory, what can we change in here?
+Then take a look in the test directory, what can we change in here?\
+Take a look at, and run the rest of the commands in the `README.md` file.
+What outputs do you get?

 # Building our own contract
+We are now in a position to build our own contract
 Lets now run our list command `ls` to view the files in the directory
 We should now see directories, `.json` files `.js` files and `.md` files
 One of the directories will be called `contracts`